franciscovillaescusa/CAMELS_Multifield_Challenge/docs/source/description_maps.rst

 The file contains 15,000 maps with :math:`256\times256` pixels each.

-The value of the cosmological and astrophysical parameters characterizing the maps of a given field is ``params_sim.txt`` where ``sim`` can be IllustrisTNG, SIMBA or Nbody.
-These files can be read as this:
+The values of the cosmological and astrophysical parameters characterizing the maps of a given field are given in ``params_sim.txt`` where ``sim`` can be IllustrisTNG, SIMBA or Nbody.
+These files can be read as follows:

 .. code:: python